kdheepak/tabline.nvim/README.md

         show_bufnr = false, -- this appends [bufnr] to buffer section, show_filename_only = false, -- shows base filename only instead of relative path in filename modified_icon = "+ ", -- change the default modified icon
-      }
+        modified_italic = false, -- set to true by default; this determines whether the filename turns italic if modified }
     }
     vim.cmd[[